Cherokee County DUI Lawyers

 Cherokee County Solicitor’s Office

-If your DUI case was transferred to the Cherokee County Solicitor’s Office from a municipal court to preserve your right to a jury trial, or your case began in Cherokee County State Court, occasionally the facts of a particular Cherokee DUI may be best suited for a “bench trial” where a judge decides the case instead of a jury.
-A bench trial sometimes is a sound strategy, sometimes it is not.
+Municipal courts do not have jury trials; they only have trials where the judge decides the case (bench trial).
+If your DUI case was transferred to the Cherokee County Solicitor’s Office from a municipal court to preserve your right to a jury trial, or your case began in Cherokee County State Court, occasionally, the facts of a particular Cherokee DUI may be best suited for a “bench trial” where a judge decides the case instead of a jury.
+A bench trial is sometimes a sound strategy, but sometimes not.
 There are many times when our Cherokee County DUI lawyers will recommend a jury trial as the best possible option to avoid a DUI conviction in your Cherokee DUI case – especially if the prosecution refuses to negotiate an acceptable resolution.
 The Cherokee County Solicitor’s Office will be the prosecutor in your case.

 How our skilled Cherokee DUI lawyers build a successful DUI defense:

 To build a strong DUI defense in Georgia, our Cherokee County DUI lawyers start by learning everything possible about your case from you.
-Based on this information, our Cherokee DUI attorneys can search for more favorable evidence by using specialized resources as needed to determine if all testing and other details of your arrest were accurate and legal.
-This forms the basis for a strong drunken driving defense in Georgia.
-Our Cherokee County DUI Lawyers collect information, videos, 911 calls, possible surveillance videos, police reports, documents, road/scene conditions, and more.
+Based on this information, our Cherokee DUI attorneys can search for more favorable evidence using specialized resources to determine if your arrest’s testing and other details were accurate and legal.
+This forms the basis for a solid drunken driving defense in Georgia.
+Our Cherokee County DUI Lawyers collect information, videos, 911 calls, possible surveillance videos, police reports, documents, and road/scene conditions.
 There are times when we even use the services of toxicologists, accident reconstructionists, private investigators, breath test/field sobriety experts, medical professionals, and video illustrators, to name a few, to help build a solid defense in your case Cherokee County DUI case.
-Our Cherokee DUI lawyers analyze a case from the initial stop or reason why the police were involved, looks for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine tests), and develop strategies in how to best conduct administrative license suspension hearings, preliminary/committal motion hearings, and trial.
-Our team approach is an effective way to ensure we are thorough in defending your Cherokee DUI charges.
+Our Cherokee DUI lawyers analyze a case from the initial stop or reason why the police were involved, look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine tests), and develop strategies in how to conduct best administrative license suspension hearings, preliminary/committal motion hearings, and trial.
+Our team approach is an effective way to ensure we thoroughly defend your Cherokee DUI charges.

 There is a saying that “a person who represents himself has a fool for a client.”
-DUI cases are one of the most serious cases that are prosecuted in Cherokee County municipal courts or in Cherokee County State Court.
+DUI cases are among the most severe cases prosecuted in Cherokee County municipal courts or Cherokee County State Court.
+It is not a good idea to enter a guilty plea to driving under the influence without an attorney reviewing your case.
 Even if you think you are guilty and may not want to fight your case all the way, there are matters that a skilled Cherokee DUI defense lawyer is better able to handle than someone representing him or herself.
 Here are some reasons why you may consider hiring our Cherokee DUI attorneys rather than representing yourself:

-• You can put your driving privileges in jeopardy if you simply go to court and enter a guilty plea to your Cherokee DUI.
-If you have been arrested by a Cherokee County DUI Task Force officer or any Georgia police officer, you should have been served notice of an administrative license suspension action.
-If you enter a guilty plea without properly addressing the license suspension action, you will not be able to get a limited permit (if you are eligible to get one at all) until the suspension action is conducted properly.
+• You can jeopardize your driving privileges if you go to court and enter a guilty plea to your Cherokee DUI.
+If you have been arrested by a Cherokee County DUI Task Force officer or any Georgia police officer, you should have been notified of an administrative license suspension action.
+Enter a guilty plea without adequately addressing the license suspension action.
+You will not be able to get a limited permit (if you are eligible to get one at all) until the suspension action is conducted correctly.

 • If your license is suspended for refusing your Cherokee DUI officer’s request for a chemical test in a license suspension hearing or failing to address a license suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
 Properly coordinating and handling the Cherokee DUI criminal case along with the license suspension action can improve your chances of being able to drive.

-• Other charges in addition to your Cherokee DUI charge may be more serious and carry more punishment than the DUI charge itself.
+• Other charges besides your Cherokee DUI may be more severe and carry more punishment than the DUI charge itself.

-• Sometimes the prosecutor gives a bad plea offer.
-Even if you decide not to contest your case, an experienced Cherokee DUI defense attorney who is familiar with Cherokee County State Court or Superior Court can assess a plea offer to determine if it is worth taking or rejecting and decide to take your case to trial.
+• Sometimes, the prosecutor gives a bad plea offer.
+Even if you decide not to contest your case, an experienced Cherokee DUI defense attorney familiar with Cherokee County State Court or Superior Court can assess a plea offer to determine if it is worth taking or rejecting and decide to take your case to trial.

 • If you are convicted of DUI in Cherokee County, you will serve at least a portion of your sentence on probation through Cherokee Probation Services